Sonoran-Software/Sonoran-Store-Docs/radar-detector/getting-started.md

-    frameworkType = "qb-core", -- This setting controls which framework is in use options are esx or qb-core inventoryType = "normal", -- Which inventory you would like to use normal, quasar, ox_inventory (OX Will only work for ESX Legacy as of now) civilianJobNames = {"unemployed"}, -- An array of job names that should be allowed to use the radar menu useCivilianJobListAsBlacklist = false, -- This will treat the theif job list as a blacklist rather than a whitelist }
+    frameworkType = "qb-core", -- This setting controls which framework is in use options are esx or qb-core inventoryType = "normal", -- Which inventory you would like to use normal, quasar, ox_inventory (OX Will only work for ESX Legacy as of now) civilianJobNames = {"unemployed"}, -- An array of job names that should be allowed to use the radar menu useCivilianJobListAsBlacklist = false, -- This will treat the civilian job list as a blacklist rather than a whitelist }

 -- Configuration For Custom Permissions Handling --